Australian Orthopaedic Association Joint University Scholarship

 - A half-page statement outlining the applicant’s interest in orthopaedics and how they will benefit from the scholarship.

-Students will be advised via their university email address if they were successful or not.
+Students will be advised via their university email address whether they were successful.

 Please contact the MMS Prize Administrator at firstname.lastname@example.org for more information.